Everything You Need to Know About Power Rack Attachments

 Squat racks can take up a lot of space in your home gym.
 Luckily, rack attachments and accessories can lead to an overall space saving.
 The squat rack becomes the central piece that everything is built off.

 Plate and barbell storage can easily be built into a rack using extra uprights or special attachments.
-This saves you from purpose-built floor-based storage.
+This saves you from purpose-built floor-based storage and is a key component to a well-organized home gym.

 Attachments can also replace the need for stand alone equipment.
 Jammer arms can easily replace a row or chest press machine or an isolator attachment, like the Bells of Steel knee extension/flexion attachment, can replace the need for a knee extension or hamstring curl machine.